12th Annual Justice Celebration

 Racial Discrimination in Police Practices

 The cities of Charleston and North Charleson uncovered disparities between Blacks and Whites in areas of traffic stops, arrests and use of force.
-In Nov.
-2023, Charleston released its assessment report of the racial bias audit.
-View the report here: Interim CPD Report (charleston-sc.gov)
+In 2024, Charleston released a report on the implementation of best practices View the report here: CPD Report (charleston-sc.gov)

 Youth Incarceration